NafeshAnam/Skin_Disease_Classifier/README.md

-├── dataset/
-│   ├── training/
-│   ├── validation/
-│   └── testing/
-├── models/
-│   ├── cnn_model.h5
-│   └── resnet_model.h5
-├── notebooks/
-│   ├── CNN_Model_Training.ipynb
-│   ├── ResNet18_Finetuning.ipynb
-│   └── GradCAM_Visualization.ipynb
-├── utils/
-│   └── preprocessing.py
-├── README.md
-└── requirements.txt

-🧪 Dataset
+# Dataset
-Total Images: 1,287
+- Total Images: 1,287

-Classes: Infected, Not Infected
+- Classes: Infected, Not Infected

-Format: .JPG images
+- Format: .JPG images

-Preprocessing: Resized to 200x200, normalized to [0, 1]
+- Preprocessing: Resized to 200x200, normalized to [0, 1]

-🔬 Explainability
+# Explainability
 This project integrates Grad-CAM to highlight which regions of the image the model focused on during classification, enhancing trust and transparency in AI-driven diagnostics.